ren-id/tosecworld/docs/careers.md

 ## Career Opportunities

-a.
-CV in PDF format and a YouTube link containing a video resume sent to email: hrd@tosecworld.com
+1. CV in PDF format and a YouTube link containing a video resume sent to email: hrd@tosecworld.com
-b.
-Receive a message via email & WhatsApp number to schedule an interview
+2. Receive a message via email & WhatsApp number to schedule an interview
-c.
-Interview and Case Study
+3. Interview and Case Study
-d.
-Job notification and offer
+4. Job notification and offer
-e.
-Start working
+5. Start working